xamarin/xamarin-macios/docs/website/mtouch-errors.md

 [GitHub](https://github.com/xamarin/xamarin-macios/issues/new), if it's a third-party binding, please contact the vendor.

+### MT4180: Cannot construct an instance of the type '*' from Objective-C because the type is abstract.
+[Runtime exception]

 ## MT5xxx: GCC and toolchain error messages

 ### MT51xx: Compilation